 When the Claims Administrator's initial determination to not certify a health care Service is made prior to or during an ongoing Service requiring review and the Attending Health Care Provider believes that an expedited appeal is warranted, you and your Attending Health Care Provider may request an expedited appeal.
-You and your Attending Health Care Provider may request an expedited appeal.
-You and your Attending Health Care Provider is reasonably available.
+You and your Attending Health Care Provider may appeal the determination over the telephone.
+The Claims Administrator's appeal staff will include the consulting Physician or Health Care Provider if reasonably available.
 When an expedited appeal is completed, the Claims Administrator will notify you and your Attending Health Care Provider of the decision as expeditiously as the member's medical condition requires, but no later than 72 hours from the Claims Administrator's receipt of the expedited appeal request.
 If the Claims Administrator declines to reverse their initial determination not to certify, you will be notified of your right to submit the appeal to the external review process described below.